Monday, March 31, 2025

 • Go outside and visit cool new places

-I had trouble memorizing the rhyme, but a friend suggested I put it to music.
-I've found it flows well to the tune of Twinkle, Twinkle Little Star.
+(At first, I struggled to memorize my rhyme, but a friend suggested setting it to music.
+Turns out, it flows perfectly to the familiar simple tune of Twinkle, Twinkle, Little Star.)

 Tuesday, March 25, 2025